hknutzen/Netspoc/outline.markdown

 First, input topology and rule set need to be parsed.

 * **Read files or directory:** `read_file_or_dir`
- :  Netspoc parses input files and transfers the contents into formats
+ :  Netspoc parses input files and transfers the contents into objects
     to work with.
-For the topology, objects are generated and made accessible by name.
+Objects are generated and made accessible by name for both topology and services.
 Along the way, the input is checked for errors that are already recognizeable at this stage.

 * **Order protocols:** `order_protocols`
  :  Process protocols of the services and rules specified in the input
-    to receive their contained-in relations. *(This should be moved into step 3!)*

-* **Read files or directory:** `read_file_or_dir`
- :  Netspoc parses input files and transfers the contents into formats
-    to work with.
-For the topology, objects are generated and made accessible by name.
-Along the way, the input is checked for errors that are already recognizeable at this stage.

-* **Order protocols:** `order_protocols`
- :  Process protocols of the services and rules specified in the input
-    to receive their contained-in relations. *(This should be moved into step 3!)*
+    to receive their contained-in relations.

 ### 2. Creating the topology graph

-In this step, topology objects generated during parsing are used to create a topology graph in working memory.
+In this step, topology objects generated during parsing are used to create a topology graph.

 * **Link topology:** `link_topology`
  :  The objects generated from topology input are linked via